aiskandarov/docker_systemd/README.md

 ## Brief summary of guide

-In this guide, you will learn how to run Docker containers on Systemd and manage it with Systemctl
+In this guide, you will learn how to run Docker containers with Systemd and manage it with systemctl

 ### **Prerequisites**

-This guide requires Linux and Docker installed on your machine
+This guide requires Linux, Git and Docker installed on your machine

 ### **Steps 1/N. Step Clone repository and run continer**